Chenjiff/ModernOSProjects/README.md

 # ModernOSProjects
-Some uwp projects base on VisualStudio2017
+Some uwp and cocos projects created by VisualStudio2017